Trump team pushes for ouster of top IEA official

 Meet our staff and senior energy experts from government, academia, industry, and nongovernmental organizations.

-Chief Strategy Officer
+Chief Operating Officer

-Kathryn Lattimer is the Chief Strategy Officer of the Center on Global Energy Policy at Columbia University SIPA.
+Kathryn Lattimer is the Chief Operating Officer of the Center on Global Energy Policy at Columbia University SIPA.
 She previously served as the Associate Dean for Strategic Projects and Innovation at Columbia Climate School, overseeing projects for the Founding Deans and the Finance and Administration’s office.

 Before joining Columbia University, Kathryn worked for the NYC Department of Education for over 17 years, after starting her career as a pre-kindergarten teacher.
 With the DOE, she moved into administration to pursue her interest in policy and procedures around educational programs.